-Proliferation also commanded consensus, including issues of enrichment and reprocessing.
-On the Global partnership, the G8 had made good progress in Russia and the CIS.
+Proliferation also commanded consensus, including on the specific issues of enrichment and reprocessing.
+On the Global Partnership, the G8 had made good progress in Russia and the Commonwealth of Independent States (CIS).
 There were issues about nuclear terrorism and expansion.
 There was a strong desire from some G8 members to expand.
-There was likely to be agreement in terms of past pledges and looking for opportunities to expand.
+There was likely to be agreement in terms of past pledges and the search for opportunities to expand.